dstrekelj/odd-target-java/README.md

 # odd-target-java

-Java Swing target for Odd software renderer project.
+Java Swing target for the [Odd software renderer](https://github.com/dstrekelj/odd) project.

 Provides an implementation of the target-specific rendering context and framebuffer.

+**Note**, make sure you have JDK 1.7 or greater installed on your computer.

 ## Installation